-When weather or other conditions prevent most of the school buses from running, schools will likely close.
+When weather or other conditions prevent school buses from running, the schools will likely close.
 Normally, the decision to close school is made by 6:30 a.m.
 If you question whether school will be open on a particular day, please tune in to one of the following stations to listen for school closings: